-The School of Medical Technology course of study is designed to prepare students for the ever-changing landscape of medical technology.
+The School of Medical Technology course of study is designed to prepare students for the ever-changing landscape of laboratory science.
 Medical technologists serve a more vital role than ever before in the care of patients today, thanks to increasingly sophisticated diagnostic technology and better understanding of human pathology.
 As a student of our program, you will develop the critical thinking skills to adapt and take advantage of evolving methods to detect and diagnose diseases and monitor patients’ progress.

 We welcome students with enthusiasm for scientific understanding and a personal work ethic conducive to quality laboratory practices.